 The significance of Isaiah within Christian tradition cannot be overstated.
 The New Testament refers to Isaiah over 250 times.
-John Chrysostym refers to Isaiah as ‘the prophet with the loudest voice’.
+John Chrysostom refers to Isaiah as ‘the prophet with the loudest voice’.
 Yet Isaiah can be a challenging book to read, understand and preach from; its historical setting is distant and opaque, making it seem obscure; its poetic language is terse, making the book’s message seem veiled.

 How can we seriously grapple with the message of Isaiah?
 What does Isaiah have to do with Christian life and ministry today?
-This unit looks at the message and theology of the whole book and examines representative passages and themes from the book of Isaiah, with the aim of mobilising you in the process of exegeting and applying Isaiah.
+This subject looks at the message and theology of the whole book and examines representative passages and themes from the book of Isaiah, with the aim of mobilising you in the process of exegeting and applying Isaiah.

-Please visit the timetable by clicking here for the current dates on when this unit is offered.
+Please visit the timetable by clicking here for current information on subject availability.

 |Workload||One semester, 12 credit points|

-|Prerequisites||32 credit points of core foundation units including OT001 and OT002|
+|Prerequisites||48 credit points of core units including OT001 and OT002|